UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 This infographic outlines a straightforward five-step process for comparing and switching electricity plans.

-1. Know your usage: Pull up your last few electricity bills.
-Check your average monthly usage in kilowatt-hours (kWh).
-Do you typically use around 500, 1,000, or 2,000 kWh?
-This number is crucial for accurate pricing.
+• Review your historical usage: Pull up your previous electricity bills and calculate your average monthly consumption.
+Knowing exactly whether you hit the 500, 1,000, or 2,000 kWh tier is vital for securing accurate pricing.

-For more ways to lower your monthly expenses, check out our tips on how to save on your electric bill.
+For brilliant additional strategies on lowering your monthly expenses beyond just securing a better rate, enthusiastically explore our targeted tips on how to save on your electric bill.

 An illustration showing a person comparing electricity plans, choosing value over low teaser rates.